The Seljuk Han of Anatolia

 Eravşar, 2017. p.
 77; photo I. Dıvarcı

-The Kuru Han 1 ıs located 40 km northwest of Elbistan near the village of Tanir, it is located on the old Kayseri-Malatya-Aleppo trade route.
+The Kuru Han 1 is located 40 km northwest of Elbistan, and 12 km from the village of Altinelma (Norşun), along the old Kayseri-Malatya-Aleppo trade route.
 It is located in the valley between Mount Hüseyinağa to the north of Elbistan and Mount Oğlakkaya to the west.
-It is located between Tanir and Marabuz (or the Harman Castle).
+It is located between Tanir and Marabuz (or the Hurman Castle).

 The Seljuk sultanate conquered this district from the Danishmendid Prince Yagibasan in the mid-12th century.
 Over the next century, much building was accomplished.
 Part of the districts importance came from the fact that it was an important thoroughfare from Kayseri to Besni in the Euphrates district south of the Taurus.
 The road passed through the Hurman valley and over the plain to Elbistan.
 It then left the plain by the southeastern route through the Nurhak mountains.
 Two hans were built on this route over the plain, of which only this Kuru Han survives in part.
 The other han, called the Cavlihan, was destroyed in the 80s, and its position on a direct line between Tanir and Elbistan shows the alignment of this route.